zacs/ha-nfl/README.md

 The integration is a shameless fork of the excellent [ha-nfl](https://github.com/zacs/ha-nfl) custom component by @zacs.Thank you for the starting place!

 ## Supported Leagues
-- MLB - MLB Baseball
+- Baseball - MLB
-- MLS - MLS Soccer
+- Basketball - NCAAM (Coming Soon)
-- NCAAF - NCAA Football
+- Football - NCAAF, NFL
-- NFL - NFL, From the original ha-nfl custom component
-- NHL - Coming Soon
+- Hockey - NHL (Coming Soon)
-- NCAAB - NCAA Basketball Coming Soon
+- Soccer - MLS, NWSL

 ## Sensor Data